ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 2. The images are pushed to {{site.data.keyword.registryshort_notm}} in the US and UK regions.
 3. The application is deployed to Kubernetes clusters in both regions.
 4. End-users access the application.
-5. Cloud Internet Services is configured to intercept requests to the application and to spread the load across the clusters.
+5. Cloud Internet Services is configured to intercept requests to the application and to distribute the load across the clusters.
 In addition, DDoS Protection and Web Application Firewall are enabled to protect the application from common threats.
 Optionally assets like images, CSS files are cached.

 ## Before you begin
 {: #prereqs}